sjmisina/PyCitySchools_withPandas/README.md

 Here, we will find the updated School District Summary displaying average math and reading scores, and percentage passing for the district as a whole:
 ![District Summary](/Resources/report_details/district_summary.png "School District Summary")

-Here are the test results per school and per grade level:
+Here are the test averages per school and per grade level:
 ![Test Averages by Grade](/Resources/report_details/averages_by_grade.png "Test Averages by Grade")